JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_confio.rst

    Not all messages use this infrastructure.
 Therefore, some of them are not affected by these options.

-* :code:`LIO_COMPRESS` : enable lossless compression of data for all files (only for files in netCDF format, not for LFI format).
+* :code:`LIO_COMPRESS` : enable lossless compression of data for all files.
 This can have a negative impact on performance.
 This option takes precedence over their equivalent NAM_BACKUP and NAM_OUTPUT namelists.

-* :code:`LOUT_COMPRESS_LEVEL` : set the compression level (only for files in netCDF format, not for LFI format).
+* :code:`LOUT_COMPRESS_LEVEL` : set the compression level.
 The value must be in the 0 to 9 interval (0 for no compression, 9 for maximum compression).
 This option takes precedence over their equivalent in NAM_BACKUP and NAM_OUTPUT namelists (only if LIO_COMPRESS=.TRUE.).

-* :code:`LDIAG_REDUCE_FLOAT_PRECISION` : force writing of floating points numbers in single precision for diagnostic files (written by the :program:`DIAG` program) (only for files in netCDF format, not for LFI format)
+* :code:`LDIAG_REDUCE_FLOAT_PRECISION` : force writing of floating points numbers in single precision for diagnostic files (written by the :program:`DIAG` program)

 * :code:`LIO_ALLOW_REDUCED_PRECISION_BACKUP` : flag to allow writing of backup files with a reduced precision as well as reading of reduced precision files and files written with Meso-NH compiled with a lower precision for integers or reals (ie MNH_INT=4 and MNH_REAL=4).